 Google Maps: Purchasing parking with one click

 Google Maps allows users to find participating street parking near their destination and pay for it within the app using Google Pay, combining several digital services.
 This solution makes paying for parking (and avoiding get towed or ticketed!) faster and easier than the manual process of feeding bills into a machine.
-During the COVID-19 pandemic, it reduces the need to touch public surfaces, curbing the spread of infection.

 This list of embedded finance use cases isn’t exhaustive.
 However, it should give you an idea of how versatile and useful this growing trend is for anyone that buys or sells anything.